 - 53% come from homes where English is not the primary language.

 - 22% have documented learning disabilities.

 What We Do

-At Fenway, we know and respect each student as an individual.
+At Fenway, students take classes at UMass Boston and Wentworth in an early college model.
 Our faculty members work hard to ensure that each student is supported, connected, and intellectually challenged.
 We encourage creative, interdisciplinary thinking and active, engaged citizenship.

 At the core of our philosophy as a school is a simple idea: Nothing should hold you back.
 All students deserve a chance for success and the knowledge and opportunities they need to find it.
 Our goal is to ensure that all students in our care have the education they need to realize their dreams.
 We provide our students with comprehensive resources and support both in and out of the classroom: students benefit from after school academic mentoring and tutoring, SAT preparation courses, and student support advisors.